-In lecture and laboratory, infectious causes of plant disease (fungi, bacteria, viruses, nematodes, and plant parasites), as well as environmental stresses, pollution, pesticide injury, and nutritional imbalances are examined.
-Important diagnostic skills for determining these causes and current methods for managing problems (Integrated Pest Management) are learned.
+Through lecture and laboratory work, examines infectious causes of plant disease (fungi, bacteria, viruses, nematodes, and plant parasites), as well as environmental stresses, pollution, pesticide injury, and nutritional imbalances.
+Emphasizes important diagnostic skills for determining these causes and current methods for managing problems (Integrated Pest Management).

 0342.
 Flower Shop Management (3 s.h.)
 F. $.

-This course considers the business management of the retail flower shop, as well as design of unusual floral displays, handling flowers, plants, and accessories--and making corsages, sprays, bouquets, and wedding decorations.
+The business management of the retail flower shop; design of unusual floral displays; handling flowers, plants, and accessories; and making corsages, sprays, bouquets, and wedding decorations.

 0350.
 Introduction to Public Horticulture (3 s.h.)
 S. Prerequisite: Permission of the instructor.